 Now plot the parks that are the furthest and the nearest from a railroad.

 Another way to approach this is to first create a raster with distance to the railroad values.
-Here we compute the average distance to any place inside the park, not to its border.
-You could also compute the distance to the centroid of a park.
+Here we compute the average distance to any place inside the park.
+You could also compute the distance to the border or the centroids of the parks.

-Here I compute Thiessen (or Voronoi) polygons for the Davis parks.
+Here I compute Voronoi (or Thiessen) polygons for the centroids of the Davis parks.
 Each polygon shows the area that is closest to (the centroid of) a particular park.